davidmaamoaix/mini-jvm/README.md

 # mini-jvm
-A minimal Java Virtual Machine implementation.
+A toy Java Virtual Machine implementation.

-This is my attempt at implementing a minimal version of the JVM following its [specification](https://docs.oracle.com/javase/specs/jvms/se8/html/).
+This is my attempt at implementing a toy version of the JVM following its [specification](https://docs.oracle.com/javase/specs/jvms/se8/html/).